Edinburgh's Hogmanay: Fireworks displays

 Edinburgh, the Scottish capital, hosts one of the world's most famous New Year celebrations.
 The celebration is focused on a major street party along Princes Street.
 The cannon is fired at Edinburgh Castle at the stroke of midnight, followed by a large fireworks display.
 Edinburgh hosts a festival of four or five days, beginning on 28 December, and lasting until New Year's Day or 2 January, which is also a bank holiday in Scotland.

+Other Scottish cities

 Other cities across Scotland, such as Aberdeen, Glasgow and Stirling have large organised celebrations too, including fireworks at midnight.